 By comparing this information against top performing posts and analyzing their performance, you can detect trends and patterns that will help you make the marketing of your Instagram profile more effective.

 In early 2021, Instagram also released Professional Dashboard for creators and businesses to track performance, discover different sales and marketing tools, and access educational materials curated by Instagram.

 Building a complete Instagram marketing strategy

-Embrace it fully by diving into the different features enthusiastically, posting different types of content regularly, and engaging with your audience.
-You may even be surprised by how quickly you see the results come pouring in.
+Embrace it fully by diving into its different features enthusiastically, posting different types of content regularly, and engaging with your audience.
+You may even be surprised by how quickly you see results come pouring in.